9 min read

 Imagine an evidence graph that maps entities — suspects, officers, victims, witnesses, vehicles, addresses, phones — and the relationships between them.

-- Show me every evidence item connected to this vehicle and this address within 48 hours
+• Show me every evidence item tied to this vehicle and this address within 48 hours

-- Which witnesses appear in incidents involving this same suspect?
+• Which witnesses appear in incidents involving this suspect?

-Some of these connections already exist in isolation — case linkage, officer assignments, CAD dispatch records, RMS entries.
-The gap is that they live in separate systems and nobody has unified them into a queryable graph.
+The data already exists in isolation — case linkage, officer assignments, CAD dispatch, RMS entries.
+It just lives in separate systems.
 The evidence graph is not inventing new data.
-It is making existing data talk to each other.
+It is making existing data talk.

-And that matters because investigations are not about discovering isolated facts.
-They are about connecting facts into something coherent enough to act on and rigorous enough to defend.
+Investigations are not about isolated facts.
+They are about drawing connections — the red-string kind on every detective’s board — until the picture is coherent enough to act on and rigorous enough to defend in court.

 The hard part is accuracy.
 Entity resolution across messy police data — misspellings, aliases, partial DOBs — is genuinely difficult.
 In public safety, a false link is not a bad search result.
 It is a civil rights problem.
-So the system has to be honest about confidence levels and keep a human in the loop on every connection it surfaces.
+The system has to be honest about confidence and keep a human in the loop on every connection.

-Here is the thing that makes the evidence graph more than a research project: a surprising amount of investigative triage does not require deep visual understanding of video at all.
-Metadata, transcripts, timestamps, entity linkage, and CAD/RMS joins already capture most of the signal an investigator needs to orient on a case.
-Vision models matter for the hard queries — “show me the clearest angle of the suspect’s hand” — but graph plus transcript plus synchronization does the heavy lifting long before expensive frame-level inference is required.
+What makes the evidence graph more than a research project: most investigative triage does not need deep video understanding at all.
+Metadata, transcripts, timestamps, entity linkage, and CAD/RMS joins capture most of the signal.
+Vision models matter for the hard queries — “show me the clearest angle of the suspect’s hand” — but the graph does the heavy lifting long before frame-level inference is needed.

-A platform that already holds the evidence, the metadata, and the chain of custody is in the best position to build this.
+The platform that already holds the evidence, the metadata, and the chain of custody is best positioned to build this.
 The graph is not a separate product.
-It is the next layer on top of an evidence platform that agencies already trust.
+It is the next layer on top of an evidence platform agencies already trust.

 3. The quiet agent in the background

-The most interesting AI in public safety may end up being the least flashy.
+The most important AI in public safety may end up being the least flashy.

 Chatbots that answer policy questions are useful.
-One-click video summaries save real time.
-But the next breakthrough may be something quieter — an agent that keeps working in the background, connecting dots across newly arriving evidence and notifying investigators when something worth reviewing emerges.
+Transcript summaries save real time.
+But the next breakthrough is quieter — an Investigative Assistant that works in the background, connects dots across newly arriving evidence, and taps the investigator on the shoulder when something matters.

-Here is what that looks like concretely: A new video gets uploaded to Case #4471.
+Concretely: a new video uploads to Case #4471.
 The transcript mentions “Marcus.”
 The system already knows Marcus Williams is a person of interest in Case #3892 from last month.
-The investigator on #3892 gets a notification: “A new video in an unrelated case mentions a name matching your POI.
+The assistant notifies the investigator on #3892: “A new video in an unrelated case mentions a name matching your POI.
 Review?”

-That is not science fiction.
-It is transcript search plus entity matching plus a notification layer.
-The ingredients already exist.
-What does not exist yet is a system that runs that check continuously, across cases, without being asked.
+Not science fiction.
+Transcript search plus entity matching plus a notification layer.
+The ingredients exist.
+What does not exist is a system that runs the check continuously, across cases, without being asked.

 Humans are bad at re-scanning the whole graph every time new material arrives.
 Machines are good at exactly that.

-The risk here is obvious: alert fatigue.
-If the system notifies too often, investigators will ignore it entirely.
-So the bar for interruption has to be high, tunable, and transparent about why it fired.
-The worst version of this is a notification feed nobody reads.
-The best version is the investigator who gets a tap on the shoulder at exactly the right moment.
+The obvious risk: alert fatigue.
+Too many notifications and investigators tune out.
+The bar for interruption has to be high, tunable, and transparent about why it fired.
+The worst version is a feed nobody reads.
+The best version is a tap on the shoulder at exactly the right moment.

-The best AI systems in investigations will not just answer questions.
-They will know when to interrupt with a better one.
+The best investigative AI will not just answer questions.
+It will know when to interrupt with a better one.

 4. A system that can escalate before the report is filed

-That story is horrifying on its own.
-It is also a product lesson.
+Horrifying on its own.
+Also a product lesson.

-Too many systems still assume the report is the start of the real investigative workflow.
-But sometimes the report is late.
+Too many systems still assume a police report is the start of the investigative workflow.
+Sometimes the report is late.
 Sometimes it is thin.
 Sometimes it never comes.

 What if the system did not wait?

-The most feasible version starts with transcripts.
-If the transcript of a newly uploaded video contains keywords matching an active missing persons case — a name, a case number, a location — the system flags it before a report is written.
+The feasible version starts with transcripts.
+If a newly uploaded video’s transcript matches an active missing persons case — a name, a case number, a location — the system flags it before a report is written.

 This video likely contains information tied to an at-risk person.
 Review now.

-That is buildable today with transcript search and entity matching against existing case data.
-Harder capabilities — face matching against victim databases, cross-referencing prior abuse records — arrive later and require deeper integrations.
-But the transcript-based trigger alone could have changed the outcome in stories like the one above.
+Buildable today with transcript search and entity matching.
+Harder capabilities — face matching against victim databases, cross-referencing prior abuse records — arrive later.
+But the transcript trigger alone could have changed the outcome in stories like that one.

-This is the most legally sensitive idea in this entire post.
-If the system flags something and nobody acts, the platform owner may share liability.
-If it fails to flag something, same problem.
-Any product team building this has to design the escalation model alongside legal and compliance from day one, not bolt it on after.
+This is the most legally sensitive idea in this post.
+If the system flags something and nobody acts, the platform may share liability.
+If it fails to flag, same problem.
+Any team building this designs the escalation model with legal and compliance from day one, not bolted on after.

-But that is not a reason to avoid it.
-It is a reason to build it carefully.
+Not a reason to avoid it.
+A reason to build it carefully.

 Not “store first, investigate later.”